Pinky Gloves: German team slammed for 'stigmatizing' periods | DW | 14.04.2021

 One Twitter use wrote: "What do people who menstruate want?
 Free and accessible period products.
 What do they get?
 Pink gloves so that cis-men don't have to see any red in the bathroom toilet."

-They had claimed on TV to understand women due to being married and having lived with female housmates.
+They had claimed on TV to understand women because they had been married and had lived with women as housemates.
 From their experience, they had come across period products in the bin.

 "After a while, it just smells unpleasant," Raimkulow told the investors.

-Dümmel said in his Instagram apology that the two inventors he received "serious criticisms" which they as male team were "simply not aware of."
+Dümmel said in his Instagram apology that the two inventors had received "serious criticisms," which they as men were "simply not aware of."

 He also found a positive light from the incident, arguing that Pinky Gloves had brought attention to the "public portrayal of periods" through the "heated debate."